ovanderzee/my-lib/API.md

 <a name="isUpper"></a>

 ## isUpper(char) ⇒ <code>boolean</code>
-Test for being an uppercase letter
+Test value for being an uppercase letter

 **Kind**: global function
 **Returns**: <code>boolean</code> - char is a upper-case letter